clij/clij-benchmarking-jmh/readme.md

 # Benchmarking CLIJ using JMH

-[JMH](https://openjdk.java.net/projects/code-tools/jmh/) is Open JDKs solution to benchmarking.
+[JMH](https://openjdk.java.net/projects/code-tools/jmh/) is Open JDKs solution for benchmarking Java code.
 We used JMH to benchmark some of CLIJs and ImageJ/Fiji operations for image processing.

 ## How to run the benchmark